survivejs/webpack-book/manuscript/developing/02_development_server.md

 W> WDS overlay does *not* capture runtime errors of the application.

-## Enabling Hot Module Replacement

-Hot Module Replacement is one of those features that set webpack apart.
-Implementing it requires additional effort on both server and client-side.
-The *Hot Module Replacement* appendix discusses the topic in greater detail.
-If you want to integrate HMR to your project, give it a look.
-It won't be needed to complete the tutorial, though.

 ## Accessing the Development Server from Network

 It's possible to customize host and port settings through the environment in the setup (i.e., `export PORT=3000` on Unix or `SET PORT=3000` on Windows).
 The default settings are enough on most platforms.